san8383/ssti/README.md

-# Simple app with SSTI bulnerability
+# Simple app with SSTI vulnerability